 What is Identity Theft

 Identity Theft and Identity Fraud are terms used to describe the impersonation of another person, typically for the purpose of financial gain.
 Personal information is obtained or stolen from the victim, and used to impersonate that person.
 Such information can include a victim's Social Insurance Number, credit card number, bank account, and other records.
 It may also include such personal data as a person's name, address, telephone number, mother's maiden name, and so forth.
-Once the criminal has this data, he or she is able to make unauthorized withdrawals from bank accounts, obtain credit in the other person's name, and may even take over the person's identity altogether.
-The offence may be occur in other provinces, states or countries, so it can be very difficult tracking and catching such criminals.
+Once the criminal has this data, he or she may be able to make unauthorized withdrawals from bank accounts, obtain credit in the other person's name, and may even take over the person's identity altogether.
+The offence may occur in other provinces, states or countries, so it can be very difficult tracking and catching such criminals.

 Even if a criminal only obtains personal data about you, he or she can then forge identification from this information.
 For example, by obtaining your name, address, birth date, and a few other facts, they could forge a driver's license or birth certificate.
 With the forged I.D., they can then apply for other forms of legitimate identification, such as an O.H.I.P. card or Social Insurance Number card.
 By expanding the amount of I.D. with your name on it, they take over your identity and can then apply for loans, credit cards, and other accounts or items that are profitable for them.